 Ideally, you’ll fertilize your heavenly bamboo in either March/April or June/July to keep them healthy and encourage blooms.
 If you grow them in containers inside, fertilize them starting and April and going through August once every month.
 Dry fertilizers work better than liquid applications.
 If you choose to use liquid fertilizers, you’ll apply it every two weeks with water to help it soak into the soil and get to the plant’s root system.

 While you shouldn’t have to give your heavenly bamboo (Nandina domestica) a huge cutting or pruning each year, it is a good idea to at least trim away the dead or dying branches.
 If you have long shoots, you can cut them back when they finish flowering or earlier in the year around March.
 You should cut them back by at least ⅓ of their current length.

 For maintenance pruning, focus on cutting away dead or frozen branches.
 If there are branches that seem to be too close together, take time to trim them away and remove them from the shrub.

 This is a relatively slow-growing plant.
 Unfortunately, this means that a lot of people underestimate how much space it’ll need when it reaches maturity.
 If you plant them to close together, weaker plants won’t make it.
 At their largest, this plant can get up to eight feet high and have a two to five foot spread.
 When you plant them, keep them at least three or four feet apart, and be mindful of anything they’ll overshadow.

-If you want your plant to have a fuller appearance, cut the stalks or canes at staggered levels.
+If you want your heavenly bamboo to have a fuller appearance, cut the stalks or canes at staggered levels.
 Leave some shorter than the others.
-Doing this will encourage healthy growth, and it’ll ensure that you don’t end up with patchy, bare areas.
+Doing this will encourage healthy growth, and it’ll ensure that you don’t end up with patchy, bare areas on your heavenly bamboo.